-A study of randomly chosen individuals age 57-71 showed improved brain function after just 12 hours of strategic brain training exercises.
-Using MRIs of the participants brains both before and after, researchers saw upwards of an 8% improvement in blood flow and other indices that indicate improved brain function.
+A study of randomly chosen individuals aged 57 to 71 showed improved brain function after just 12 hours of strategic brain training exercises.
+Using MRIs of the participants' brains both before and after, researchers saw upwards of an 8% improvement in blood flow and other indices that indicate improved brain function.

 Improved brain function included improved ability to strategize, remember and draw big-picture conclusions from lengthy texts of information.

-Neuroplasticity or Brain Plasticity is the ability of the brain to form new neural pathways or synapses.
+Neuroplasticity or brain plasticity is the ability of the brain to form new neural pathways or synapses.
 In layman’s terms, consider that your neural pathways are like roads or highways on which information travels to and from areas of the cerebral cortex for storage and recall.
-Neural pathways allow you recall and store information on anything and everything: from what things are, to how to do things, to memories and other processes, such as creativity.
+Neural pathways allow you to recall and store information on anything and everything: from what things are, to how to do things, to memories and other processes, such as creativity.

 The more we use a certain piece of information or a skill set, the larger that neural pathway becomes; think of it as a multi-lane expressway.
 Information we rarely use and skills that we allow to dwindle, experience a decline in the neural pathway leading to that area of the brain.
 Consider that the synapse leading to where information is seldom used is stored, as being similar to becoming an overgrown dirt road.
 Eventually, with lack of use, the brain will clear away the unused neural pathways in a process called synaptic pruning.
 In layman's terms that would mean, "I used to know how to play the flute in grade school, but now I have forgotten how to play the instrument."